Biophysical Chemistry of Protein Complexes

 Prof. RNDr., Ph.D.

-Vice-head of the department, Professor
+Vice-dean of the chemistry departments, Professor

 Klára Kohoutová